junxit/us-congress-bills-115/metadata.md

 - Sen. Merkley, Jeff [D-OR] (M001176)

+## Committees (1)

+- House — Oversight and Accountability Committee

 ## Actions

 - 2017-06-08 — Introduced in Senate
 - 2017-06-08 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment and with a preamble by Unanimous Consent. (consideration: CR S3372-3373; text as passed Senate: CR S3372-3373)
 - 2017-06-08 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment and with a preamble by Unanimous Consent.(consideration: CR S3372-3373; text as passed Senate: CR S3372-3373)
+- 2017-06-09 — Message on Senate action sent to the House.
+- 2017-06-12 — Received in the House.
+- 2017-06-12 — Referred to the House Committee on Oversight and Government Reform.